-More information in your database may come from paper trails.
-The phrase 'paper trail' is a metaphor derived from the school racing game where a leader ran through the countryside dropping bits of paper and the following group tracked him as fast as they could by following his trail.
-A paper trail works the same way in investigative journalism: You identify documents you need to support your hypothesis and develop a strategy to access them.
-The process involves using one document to lead you to the next relevant document.
-Then, you follow the paper trail back to look for links between your findings.
+More information in a database may come from paper trails – you identify documents you need to support your hypothesis and develop a strategy to access them.
+The process involves using one document which leads to the next relevant document.
+Then, look for links between your findings.

 Jot down everything in these starting documents that you think may be relevant.
-This could, for example, include a person’s CV that says he was a security officer for a mining company in an area affected by civil war (involving conflict diamonds).
-It could be that the CV does not document this individual’s gaps in employment.
+This could, for example, include a person’s CV that says he was a security officer for a mining company in an area affected by civil war involving conflict diamonds.
+It could be that his resume does not document this individual’s gaps in employment.
 This is where basic numeracy skills come in.
 By adding the number of years worked at various jobs, and the total years reflected in the employment record to see if there is any undocumented time.
 You may find work or company records that indicate whether a person left a position suddenly.
-This would lead you to look for more documents about that person’s workplace history.
+This would lead you to look for more documents about that person’s work history.
 You might find that the human resources department recorded a complaint of theft or fraud against the person.
 You could follow that bit of the trail to look for police, court or prison records about that person, and so on.
-In other words, you use one document to lead you to another and provide confirmatory evidence.
+In other words, you use one document to lead you to another and provide evidence.

-Very often, searching for public-record documents, such as birth certificates or driver’s licences seems like the best way to start.
-But online news databases can also be surprisingly useful for searches about people.
-Most local newspapers are available online; do not ignore them.
-Every office has its own website; individuals have blogs and social media accounts.
-If a person of interest uses his or her real name, a news search can turn up court cases he/she may have been involved in or tangential information, like their attendance at a university function.
-News also often contains massive amounts of profiling and paper trail information, like details on local buildings (e.g., banks, companies, government offices), paid legal notices (e.g., wills, name changes, marriages, funerals, foreclosures, auctions, tenders, seized/ unclaimed properties, etc.), and arrests and convictions.
-Each of these fragments of information provides a piece of the jigsaw puzzle you are trying to solve.
+Very often, searching for public record documents, such as birth certificates or driver’s licences seems like the best way to start.
+But these can be time-consuming affairs that reap few rewards, especially if information is available online.
+Dig through the online archives of the local newspapers, scour an individual’s blog or social media accounts, and look up the website of his workplace to find out what you can.
+If you have a full, real name, you might also find the person of interest popping up in court cases or other official documents, which could yield interesting titbits, such as the university he went to or his connection to other source.
+News articles also contain massive amounts of data that can set you on your paper trail hunt, like details on local buildings (e.g., banks, companies, government offices), paid legal notices (e.g. wills, name changes, marriages, funerals, foreclosures, auctions, tenders, unclaimed properties), arrests or convictions.
+Each of these fragments provides a piece of the jigsaw puzzle you are trying to solve.

 To sum up, you follow a paper trail by: